 Ah yes, Amazon’s “Just Walk Out” stores, the tech marvel where AI magically tracks your every move so you can grab your snacks and leave without fuss.
 Except… plot twist!
 The "AI" was actually 1,000 humans in India watching us like we’re contestants on Big Brother: Grocery Edition.

-That’s right, behind the scenes of what you thought was cutting-edge machine learning, there were real people manually tagging videos and making sure Karen didn’t "accidentally" leave with five unpaid rotisserie chickens.
+That’s right, behind the scenes of what you thought was cutting edge machine learning, there were real people manually tagging videos and making sure Karen didn’t "accidentally" leave with five unpaid rotisserie chickens.

 Amazon, of course, denied it.
 “They’re just helping train the AI!” they claimed.
 Sure.
 And I’m just helping my dog “learn” by doing his taxes.